Disinflation on track, rate cuts have a way to go

 UniCredit Economic Chartbook (PDF)

-Source: UniCredit Research - UniCredit Economics Chartbook, 26 June 2024, Executive summary
+Source: UniCredit Group Investment Strategy - UniCredit Economics Chartbook, 1 October 2024, Executive summary

 1 EU-CEE refers to CEE countries that are members of the EU: Bulgaria, Croatia, Czechia, Hungary, Poland, Romania, Slovakia and Slovenia